-Can you imagine attempting to use 30 or more separate curricula in your homeschool between all of your children?
-Even a smaller family may be looking using and purchasing 10 different programs to homeschool their children.
+Can you imagine attempting to use 30 or more separate curricula in your homeschool for all of your children?
+Even a smaller family may be looking to use and purchase 10 different programs to homeschool their children.
 It’s overwhelming and too much!

-While combining children in skill subjects such as math and phonics rarely works, most content subject are able to be combined successfully.
-In general I’ve found two simple methods to combine children.
+While combining children in skill subjects such as math and phonics rarely works, most content subjects are able to be combined successfully.
+In general, I’ve found two simple methods to combine children.
 Combine them in the same curriculum or combine them by studying the same topic.

 My family uses Tapestry of Grace so I’ll use it to demonstrate the benefits of combining children into the same curriculum.

-Tapestry of Grace is a unit study which includes literature, writing, history, geography, fine arts, world view, and even government and philosophy for rhetoric students.
-When I open my week plan for Tapestry, I see the assignments for my 5 and 6 year olds as well as my older children.
+Tapestry of Grace is a unit study that includes literature, writing, history, geography, fine arts, world view, and even government and philosophy for rhetoric students.
+When I open my week plan for Tapestry, I see the assignments for my 5 and 6-year-olds as well as my older children.